 Accreditation and Oversight

-ARB has established and implemented a verification program to support mandatory GHG reporting.
+CARB has established and implemented a verification program to support mandatory GHG reporting.
 Two primary components are an accreditation program for GHG verification bodies and individual verifiers and a verifier performance oversight program.
-ARB is responsible for evaluating the verification services provided by ARB-accredited verification bodies and verifiers to ensure California's high quality standards are achieved.
+CARB is responsible for evaluating the verification services provided by CARB-accredited verification bodies and verifiers to ensure California's high quality standards are achieved.

-Only ARB-accredited verification bodies may provide verification services to reporting entities.
-The following web link provides a list of ARB-accredited verification bodies.
+Only CARB-accredited verification bodies may provide verification services to reporting entities.
+The following web link provides a list of CARB-accredited verification bodies.
 Additional accredited individuals listed in the second link may participate on verification teams as subcontractors to accredited verification bodies.
 The third-party verification requirements, threshold, and deadline are specified in section 95103(f) of the reporting regulation.